-Here we collect 10 essential problems to get you thinking before you embark on your degree course.
+Here we collect some problems to get you thinking before you embark on your degree course.
 We recommend that you try them over the summer before starting university.
 We have also included a short explanation of why each problem might be useful to you.

 Remember, these problems are designed to make you think and there is not necessarily a 'right' answer.
 Approach them in a thoughtful way; it is to be hoped that they are both interesting and stimulating.
 What questions do they raise in you mind?
 Where do these questions lead you?
 Take them to a level that feels comfortable for you.